 Regional Anesthesia Conference

-Presented by the regional block staff and fellows, this once monthly conference presents interesting and/or challenging cases in regional anesthesia.
-Discussion may surround the indications, complications or a novel anatomic approach to a particular case.
+Presented by the regional anesthesia staff and fellows, this once monthly conference presents interesting and/or challenging cases in regional anesthesia.
+Discussion may encompass the indications, complications or novel anatomic approaches to a particular case.

 Quality Assurance Conference